Gino Lettieri: 2017–24: FSV Frankfurt, Korona Kielce, Return to Duisburg and FK Panevėžys

 On 7 March 2017, he was appointed as the new manager of FSV Frankfurt als a successor to Roland Vrabec.
 He received a contract until the end of the 2016–17 season and was tasked with preventing the club's relegation from the 3.
 Liga.
 Since this goal was not achieved and FSV Frankfurt got relegated, he left the club the end of the season.
 In May 2017, he signed a contract with Ekstraklasa side Korona Kielce.
 In September 2019, Lettieri was sacked by Kielce after the team lost four games in a row.

 Lettieri returned to MSV Duisburg on 11 November 2020 as the successor of Torsten Lieberknecht.
 He was sacked on 27 January 2021, after the team only won two out of twelve games under his lead.
 In October 2021, he joined Greek club AEK as an assistant under head coach Argiris Giannikis.
 In March 2022, both coaches left their positions at the club by mutual agreement.

 In September 2022, Lettieri was appointed as the new coach of Lithuanian club FK Panevėžys, replacing Valdas Urbonas.
 At the end of the 2023 season, Panevėžys secured the first place in the A Lyga, twelve points ahead of second place team FK Žalgiris, becoming Lithuanian champions for the first time in history.

+On 26 January 2026, Lettieri was appointed as the head coach of China League One club Meizhou Hakka.